mtytel/helm/README.md

-laf: little audio framework
+mopo: MOdular and POlyphonic synthesis library.
 -----------------------------

-laf is an audio synthesis library aimed at creating modular polyphonic synthesizers.
+mopo is an audio synthesis library aimed at creating modular polyphonic synthesizers.